 is currently a Professor of Art at the University of Southern

 Mississippi, in Hattiesburg.
 He now lives in Poplarville, Mississippi.

-the University of Mississippi and at Auburn University.
-He was
+at the University of Mississippi and at Auburn University.
+He

-of Southern Mississippi's Faculty Award for Creative Research
+University of Southern Mississippi's Faculty Award for Creative

 Since 1995, his painting has focused primarily on the development